-I love giving a healthy makeover to our favorite take-out dishes!
-This Vegetarian Pad Thai is vibrant, healthy, satisfying, completely plant-based, and SO good!
+I love giving our favorite take-out dishes a fresh twist!
+This Vegetarian Pad Thai is vibrant, satisfying, completely plant-based, and SO good!
 All the beautiful tangy, savory, and sweet flavors without fish sauce or dried shrimp.
 Skip the egg and it’s also a perfect vegan meal.

 Jump to: